 Tax: keeping records

-You must keep records to support the entries on your self assessment tax return.
+You must keep records to support the information you report to HMRC on your Self Assessment tax return or through Making Tax Digital for income tax.
 Here we look at what you need to keep, and for how long.

 Content on this page: